GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 * French
 * Spanish
 * German
+* Chinese^
+* Dutch^
+* Portuguese^
+* Russian^

 If you'd like to translate the plugin into your own language, or change the existing translations, [you can follow this How To Guide](https://gravitypdf.com/news/how-to-translate-gravity-pdf-strings-into-different-languages/). **Note**: the text domain for _Previewer_ is `gravity-pdf-previewer`.

+^ We are testing the accuracy of AI / machine learning for these translations.

 ## File Upload Limitations

-If using the File Upload field with the Multi-File Upload option disabled, the Previewer will need to be on a different page in the form ([using Gravity Forms Page field](https://docs.gravityforms.com/page-break/)) for those uploads to display in the PDF preview.
-This is a limitation of how the File Upload field works.
+If using the standard File Upload field **without** having the Multi-File Upload option enabled, the Previewer won't be able to recognise the file if included on the same page in the form.
+To workaround this limitation you can either enable the Multi-File Upload feature (set Max Files to 1) or place the Previewer on a different page in the form ([using Gravity Forms Page field](https://docs.gravityforms.com/page-break/)).

 ## Upgrade from v2